layerborn/cdk-ami-builder-construct/API.md

 - *Default:* A new role is created.

 The IAM role for the Lambda function associated with the custom resource that sets the retention policy.

-This is a legacy API and we strongly recommend you migrate to `logGroup` if you can.
-`logGroup` allows you to create a fully customizable log group and instruct the Lambda function to send logs to it.

 ---